ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 </div>

 **Current Blueprints available**
-The current models available can be find on the  `Content Browser` under `Vehicles`
+The current models available can be find in the  `Content Browser` under `Vehicles`

 When selecting a model programmatically (i.e. using any client) the user can assign the model for the ego vehicle randomly from the vehicle blueprints.
 This can be found in the Editor folder:
 `Config/ConfigRandomVehicleSettings.ini`